solidarychain/solidarychain-development-monorepo/NOTES.md

 done, everything is working has expected and we have a `@convector-rest-sample/common` package implemented.

-if we check couchdb `1-100-103` person, we can check that is using type `"type": "io.worldsibu.examples.person"` that comes from our constants in our `@convector-rest-sample/common`, proving that it gets its value from `@convector-rest-sample/common`, believe me, if it won't wont find `@convector-rest-sample/common` it crash.....simple
+if we check couchdb `1-100-103` person, we can check that is using type `"type": "network.solidary.convector.person"` that comes from our constants in our `@convector-rest-sample/common`, proving that it gets its value from `@convector-rest-sample/common`, believe me, if it won't wont find `@convector-rest-sample/common` it crash.....simple

 for future changes in chaincode, upgrade it with above command